CLARIAH/pure3dx/docs/manual-admin.md

 1. The user logs in;
 2. The user sends a message to an admin (this is not done within the Pure3D system);
-3. The admin creates a new, blank project and assigns the user in question to it as coordinator;
+3. The admin creates a new, blank project and assigns the user in question to it as organiser;
-4. The user, now coordinator, encounters the new project on Pure3D and creates a new, blank edition;
+4. The user, now organiser, encounters the new project on Pure3D and creates a new, blank edition;
-5. The coordinator assigns editors for that edition; they must be users that have logged in;
+5. The organiser assigns editors for that edition; they must be users that have logged in;
 6. The editors can now write that edition: upload a model, upload media, firing up Voyager Story and add annotations, articles and tours;
-7. The coordinator and editor can invite reviewers (users that have logged in) to read the edition and give comments; commenting is done outside Pure3D;
+7. The organiser and editor can invite reviewers (users that have logged in) to read the edition and give comments; commenting is done outside Pure3D;
 8. The editor can check the edition for basic sanity at all times;
-9. When an edition is publication ready, the coordinator can publish it;
+9. When an edition is publication ready, the organiser can publish it;
     it will then appear in the **P** app in a more professional styling; there will also be links from this edition in **A** to its published counterpart in **P** and back.
 Note that editions and projects in **A** are accessed by URLS that